sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 The values for the various parameters are given in the section “WayPoint / Action Attributes” Note that altitude is measured from the "home" location, not absolute above mean sea level.

-# MSP_NAV_STATUS
+## MSP_NAV_STATUS

 The following data are returned by a MSP_NAV_STATUS message.
-The texts are those defined by Wingui; multiwii and iNav support this message.
-Almost the same data is returned by the [iNav LTM NFRAME](https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)#navigation-frame-n)
+The usage texts are those defined by Wingui; multiwii and inav support this message.
+Almost the same data is returned by the [inav LTM NFRAME](https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)#navigation-frame-n)

 <table>
 <thead>